coreysipe/coreysipe/README.md

   - Dungeons & Dragons character creation application
   - Text adventure RPG game
   - Fake company/university website
-  - Website incorporating all my fun applications via a home page that leads to other pages.

 If you have any ideas you think would be cool to see, let me know!